 A. Yes.
 Receding gums can lead to loose teeth.
 If this issue is not treated in early stages then gums will recede to expose the tooth roots.
 This eventually makes the gums to lose the capability of supporting teeth making them loose.

 4. How do I get my gums to stop bleeding?

 A. By maintaining proper hygiene like brushing twice a day and flossing daily will help to stop the bleeding gums.
 But if they are in the advanced stage it is better to visit a dentist and go with the treatment suggested by him/her.

 5. How do you fix bleeding gums?

-A. There are several treatment methods which help treating the bleeding gums.
-They are – deep cleaning, scaling, laser treatment and others.
+A. There are several treatment methods which help to treat the bleeding gums.
+They are – deep cleaning, scaling, laser treatment, and others.
 Visit a dentist to know which method is appropriate for your situation to treat bleeding gums.